angystallone/ProbShakemaps/README.md

 # ProbShakemap

-`ProbShakemap` is a Python toolbox that efficiently quantifies and propagates ensemble-based source uncertainty while accounting for model uncertainty by accommodating multiple GMMs (if available) and the inherent variability of GMMs themselves.
-It comes with a set of tools helping the user to visualize and explore the predictive distribution of ground motion at each point of interest.
+`ProbShakemap` is a Python toolbox that propagates source uncertainty from an ensemble of earthquake scenarios to ground motion predictions at a grid of target points.
+It accounts for model uncertainty by accommodating multiple GMMs and their inherent variability.
+The package includes `SeisEnsMan`, a tool for generating the ensemble of event-compatible source scenarios.
+The output consists of a set of products aiding the user to explore and visualize the predictive distribution of ground motion at each target point.
 Designed for Urgent Computing applications.

 Dependencies
 -----------------------------